 Common Health Issues

 Since Havapoos are not purebreds, they are less prone to some of the genetic conditions their parents may have.
 However, there are still a few health concerns you’ll want to be aware of to help you know what to look out for if you plan to own a Havapoo.

 Hip dysplasia is one potential problem.
 Hip dysplasia is a genetic condition where the hip bone doesn’t form properly and the hip and thigh bones rub against each other, causing the dog pain and making it challenging to walk.
 A hip replacement surgery may be necessary if your pup has hip dysplasia.

 Both Havanese and Poodles have eye issues that could be passed down to a Havapoo.
-One condition is progressive retinal atrophy, or PRA.
-This is a condition where the retina slowly deteriorates and cause blindness.
+One condition is progressive retinal atrophy or PRA.
+This is a condition where the retina slowly deteriorates and causes blindness.
 There is no cure for PRA.

 A Havapoo may also suffer from patellar luxation.
 This is a condition where the kneecap slips in and out of place.
 It can make it painful and challenging for a Havapoo to walk.
 Surgery may be required to fix this condition.